BRIEF-AccorHotels eyes 9 pct market growth y/y in Thailand in 2017

-June 15 Patrick Basset, chief operating officer of AccorHotels in Upper Southeast and Northeast Asia, told reporters at a press briefing:
+June 15 (Reuters) - Patrick Basset, chief operating officer of AccorHotels in Upper Southeast and Northeast Asia, told reporters at a press briefing:

 * AccorHotels eyes 9 percent market growth y/y in 2017 for Thailand